robvet/dapr-workshop/Assignment03/step-by-step.md

    }
    ```

 1. Remove the file `src/dapr/components/subscription.yaml`.
-This file is not needed anymore because you implemented the `/dapr/subscribe` method.
+This file is no longer needed.
+You've replaced the *declarative* YAML subscription file with a *programmatic* call to the Subscribe method at runtime.

 1. Go back to the terminal window in VS Code and make sure the current folder is `src/FineCollectionService`.